 Sugar is addictive.
 But it is unhealthy too.
 Consuming it in moderate amount is the only means of avoiding harmful side-effect and disease.
 Natural sweeteners are the best alternative.

 The vegetable oils are laden with a high amount of inflammatory fat, omega-6 and low concentration of omega-3 fat.
-The extent to which vegetable oil laden products are consumed leaves one with 20:1 ratio of omega-6 to omega-3 in place of 1:1.
+The extent to which vegetable oil laden products are consumed leaves one with a 20:1 ratio of omega-6 to omega-3 in place of 1:1.
 The omega 6 fats trigger inflammatory reactions and reduce anti-inflammatory omega 3 thus causing more inflammation in the body.

 A little inflammation is a good sign.
-But too much inflammation caused by processing of vegetable oils due to the free radicals formed make them rancid.
+But too much inflammation caused by the processing of vegetable oils due to the free radicals formed make them rancid.
 Free radicals attack cell membranes and RBCs, damage RNA and DNA strands which results in cellular mutations and more.

 These fatty acids are present in sunflower, corn, safflower, grapeseed oil, peanut, soy, mayonnaise and salad dressings.

 It is difficult for a body to breakdown the processed forms of genetically modified soy.
-It is a foreign substance for the human body, and this leads to stimulation of inflammatory response.
-Frequent inclusion of non-organic soy puts you at a high risk of inflammation including skin issues such as rosacea, acne and eczema.
+It is a foreign substance for the human body, and this leads to the stimulation of inflammatory response.
+Frequent inclusion of non-organic soy puts you at high risk of inflammation including skin issues such as rosacea, acne and eczema.

 The food on your plate is your choice.
 Choose the one that promises health.
-Anything that can put you at a risk of inflammation should be avoided at all costs.
+Anything that can put you at risk of inflammation should be avoided at all costs.
 The list above should help you in making the right choice.